 Why Alaskans are saving money

-Most homeowners can save over $20,000 (after all costs) on their electric bills by purchasing a Solar North system for their home or property.
-Out-of-pocket costs are usually around $300- making savings come much quicker than other investments.
+Most homeowners can save over $1100/year on their electric bills by purchasing a Solar North system for their home or property.

 High electric prices that continue to rise, and falling solar costs make Alaska the perfect place to harvest some sun to save you money.
 Don't believe us?
 Sign up for a free estimate and we'll see what we can do for you.